daydreamer17/Iot_RFID-review/week1/WEEK1.1.md

 ##### ***Simple logical processing:***

 - RFID has a very limited number of internal logic gates, so only a simple logical processing can be made.
-- But the RFID system can use the basic logic processing ability of tags to achieve some effective protocols and algorithms to improve the system operating efficiency and security performance.
+- But the RFID system can **use the basic logic processing ability of tags to achieve some effective protocols and algorithms to improve the system operating efficiency and security performance**.

 ##### ***Reflection signal strength is affected by the distance and other factors significantly***

-- Since the RFID tag itself is a passive device, the feedback signal must be modulated by backscatter.
-Therefore, the strength of the RFID tag reflection signal is susceptible to the surrounding environment, including distance, reader power, signal interference,and tag deployment density
+- Since the RFID tag itself is **a passive device**, the feedback signal **must be modulated by backscatter**.
+Therefore, the strength of the RFID tag reflection signal is susceptible to the surrounding environment, **including distance, reader power, signal interference,and tag deployment density**

 ##### ***Low cost, can be deployed at a large scale:***